TheTypoMaster/gray.net.au/posts/2005/11/03/Firefox_1.5_is_out.rst

 .. title: Firefox 1.5 is out!
 .. slug: Firefox_1.5_is_out
 .. date: 2005-11-03 12:51:00 UTC+10:00
-.. tags: tech, blog, James
+.. tags: tech, blog, browsers
-.. category:
+.. category: James
 .. link:

 The fine folk over at `Mozilla`_ have released a new version of their